The Cost of Information: The Case of Constant Marginal Costs: Introduction

 where the \emph{Kullback-Leibler divergence}

-is the expected log-likelihood ratio between state $i$ and state $j$ when the state equals $i$. $\dkl(\mu_i \Vert \mu_j)$ is thus large if the experiment $\mu$ on average produces evidence that strongly favors state $i$ over $j$, conditional on the state being $i$.
-Hence, the greater $\beta_{ij}$ the more costly it is to reject the hypothesis that the state is $j$ when it truly is $i$.
+is the expected log-likelihood ratio between state $i$ and state $j$ when the state equals $i$.
+The term $\dkl(\mu_i \Vert \mu_j)$ is thus large if the experiment $\mu$ on average produces evidence that strongly favors state $i$ over $j$, conditional on the state being $i$.
+Hence, the larger the coefficient $\beta_{ij}$, the more costly it is to reject the hypothesis that the state is $j$ when it truly is $i$.
 Formally, $\beta_{ij}$ is the marginal cost of increasing the expected log-likelihood ratio of an experiment with respect to states $i$ and $j$, conditional on $i$ being the true state.
-We refer to the cost \eqref{eq:cost} as the \textit{log-likelihood ratio cost} (or \textit{LLR cost}).
+We refer to the cost \eqref{eq:cost} function as the \textit{log-likelihood ratio cost} (or \textit{LLR cost}).

-In many common information acquisition problems, states of the world are one dimensional.
-This is the case when, for instance, the unknown state is a physical quantity to be measured, or the future level of interest rates.
-In these examples, a signal can be seen as a noisy measurement of the unknown underlying state $i \in \RR$.
+In many common information acquisition problems, states of the world are one-dimensional quantities.
+For instance, this is the case when the unknown state is a physical quantity such as height or weight, or an economic quantity such as the inflation rate.
+In these examples, an experiment can be seen as a noisy measurement of the unknown underlying state $i \in \RR$.
 We provide a framework for choosing the coefficients $\beta_{ij}$ in these contexts.
-Our main hypotheses are that the difficulty of distinguishing between two states $i$ and $j$ is a function of the distance between them, and that the cost of performing a measurement with standard Gaussian noise does not depend on the set of states $\Theta$ in the particular information acquisition problem; this is a feature that is commonly assumed in models that exogenously restrict attention to normal signals.
+Our main hypotheses are that the difficulty of distinguishing between two states $i$ and $j$ is a function of the distance between them, and that the cost of performing a measurement with standard Gaussian noise does not depend on the set of states $\Theta$ in the particular information acquisition problem; this is a feature that is commonly assumed in models that exogenously restrict attention to normal experiments.